Search This Blog

 To retain the most chances for this to occur you need a short jack and you need to have the respot position about 2 meters behind this jack.
 To do this you should place the mat about 5 meters behind the closer hog line and deliver the jack to about 2 meters in front of the forward respot position.

-You play the end as best you can trying to score in the usual way.
+You play the end trying to score in the usual way.
 If the opposition delivers a very close bowl you should prepare to remove it but you do not need to try the removal immediately.
 All your side’s bowls need to be behind the jack either scoring or as potential catchers.

-The idea is that when your side comes to its final bowl you want to have several alternative tactics:
+The idea is that when your side comes to its final bowl you want to have several alternative plays:

 • Remove their closest bowl for the required multiple